-To intensify the distressed look, you will need to use a sandpaper.
+To intensify the distressed look, you will need to use sandpaper.
 Start by rubbing it gently on an innocuous area, so if you do not like how it looks you can leave it at that.
-If you are fine with the appearance it creates, start to rub gently all across the surface.
+If you are fine with the appearance it creates you can use the sandpaper gently all across the surface.
 Start off slowly at first, rubbing gradually harder until you are happy with the final product.

 If you are still not fully satisfied with the result, take the garment outside, throw it on the ground, and kick it around in the dirt.
-This will give your leather a dusty coating which complements the old appearance you are looking for.
-Naturally, make sure you do not throw it on moist ground, since it would get muddy rather than dusty.
+This will give your leather a dusty coating that complements the old appearance you are looking for.
+Naturally, make sure you do not throw it on the moist ground since it would get muddy rather than dusty.
 When you are satisfied, brush off the excess dirt.